-We have Zero Sort so you no longer have to sort your recyclables.
+The transfer station has Zero Sort recycling, so you no longer need to sort your recyclables.
 Zero Sort accepts magazines, telephone books, newspapers, newspaper inserts, file folders, office paper, mail, junk mail, greeting cards, corrugated cardboard, paperboard boxes, paper cartons (ex.,eggs, milk, juice) plastic containers (#1,#2 and #4 thru #7), rigid plastics (ex., laundry basket, 5-gallon bucket) metal cans, and glass bottles.

 What are the fees to use the Transfer Station?

-Annually, Wallingford property owners receive a packet containing a 50-hole punch card and one vehicle sticker with their tax bill.
-Residents may purchase additional cards at Town Hall or the Transfer Station.
-Stickers may be purchased at Town Hall.
-The 50-hole punch card is $50 and stickers are $3 each.
-There are also varying fees for heavy metal, furniture, tires, and other materials.
-Ask a Transfer Station Attendant, check the price here or at the Transfer Station, or call 446-2872 for the most current fees.
+Annually, each Wallingford property owner receives a 50-hole punch card and a 20-hole punch card with their tax bill mailed out in August.
+Residents may purchase additional punch cards at Town Hall or the Transfer Station.
+Vehicle stickers may be purchased at the Transfer Station and Town Hall.
+The 50-hole punch card is $50, the 20-hole punch card is $20, and stickers are $3 each.
+Varying fees are assessed for heavy metal, furniture, tires, and other materials.
+Click here to visit the Transfer Station page for prices.

 Why are there fees to dump certain materials?
 Doesn’t the Town make money by having this stuff recycled?

 The Transfer Station runs at a deficit.
-The Town’s 2017 budget includes $89,000 for Transfer Station expenses (not including wages).
+The Town’s fiscal year 2021 budget included $95,000 for Transfer Station expenses (not including wages).
 The Town runs the Transfer Station as a service to our property owners and renters, not as a way to generate revenue.